covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

 ![](.md_images/notes.png)

 If you hit 'Display' you'll see all the info about your car.
-If you touch anywhere in the screen, it'll give you the toolbar etc. for a short while.
+If you touch anywhere on the screen, it'll give you the toolbar etc. for a short while.

 ![](.md_images/show.png)